ABCD Workgroup 2026

 Welcome

-The ABCD Ph.D.
-Meeting on RNA Functional Biology: from Mechanisms to Models is a two-day scientific event dedicated to early-stage researchers working at the interface of RNA biology, functional genomics, and biomedical research.
+The ABCD Workgroup 2026 on RNA Functional Biology: from Mechanisms to Models is a two-day scientific event dedicated to early-stage researchers working at the interface of RNA biology, functional genomics, and biomedical research.
 The meeting brings together pre-doctoral, doctoral, and post-doctoral scientists in a stimulating and friendly environment designed to foster discussion, exchange of ideas, and scientific growth.

 The meeting focuses on RNA-centered functional mechanisms, focusing on gene regulation, including non-coding RNA biology, RNA folding and structure, epigenetic and epitranscriptomic regulation, and the integration of omics technologies.
 Particular emphasis is placed on experimental and computational models that link fundamental RNA biology to functional genomics and biomedical applications.